Cryst4L/HLF/README.md

 On the other hand, an alternate dataset generator, which build samples according to a continous random walk (similar to what is displayed in the "Configuration Panel"), is the only thing required to support these kinds of models.
 So I may add this feature at some point.

-## Portability, XCB and MultiThreading
+## Portability, MultiThreading, and XCB ...

 First of all, this project works like a charm on it's dev machine, a 64bit desktop geared with a Intel (Skylake) CPU and a NVidia GPU, running under Ubuntu 16.04 LTS